Ficus lyrata: Cultivation

+It is widely grown outdoors in tropical regions, and also as a decorative species indoors in Europe and North America.
 It is a popular ornamental tree in subtropical and tropical gardens, and is also grown as a houseplant in temperate areas, where it usually stays shorter and fails to flower or fruit.
-It requires indirect natural light.
+It thrives in bright, indirect light and can tolerate some direct sunlight.
 It is hardy down to 10 C, so specimens may be placed outside during warm periods.